kickstarter/native-docs/vm-structure.md

   ```swift
   private let inputProperty = MutableProperty<String>("")
   ```
-* It is acceptable to new lines between input functions and mutable properties.
+* It is acceptable to remove new lines between input functions and mutable properties.